 Instant Messaging and Bots

-In an age in which convenience can be the difference between a customer choosing to do business with you over a competitor, messaging makes sense.
+Convenience can be the difference between a customer choosing to do business with you over a competitor.
+Because of this, messaging makes sense.

 Your customers need to be able to message you for customer service assistance.
 “More and more, the ‘phone’ part of a mobile phone is becoming less and less important, but the texting function is of the utmost importance.
 Some may say this is a millennial “thing,” but it’s not,” says Forbes.